 Upon completion of all required instructional coursework, all students will be required to complete a ninety (90) day internship.
 The internship will allow the student an opportunity to receive practical experience in selected athletic or sport related settings.
-Prerequisites for internship include: (1) A 2.50 or better grade point average; (2) a grade of "C" or better in all major courses; and (3) approval of intern assignment by intern advisor.
+Prerequisites for internship include: (1) A 2.50 or better grade point average in sport management courses; (2) a grade of "C" or better in all sport management courses; and (3) approval of intern assignment by intern advisor.
 Fall and Spring.